JerryFZhang/WarmerTodayV0.1/README.md

 # Warmer.Pro
-A new type of weather application.

-[Alpha](http://Warmer.pro) is deployed and avaliable for the public.
-Beta will be abaliavle for public use sometimes in January.
-And it will be rewritten to use some new JS features and NewAPI
+A new type of weather applicatio [Beta](http://Warmer.today) is deployed and avaliable for the public.
+This is the code base for Alpha version that is no longer maintained.
+You can find the Beta version source code here once its released in Fall 2017.
 Powered by [Dark Sky](https://darksky.net/poweredby/).

 # Acknowlengements